fwenzel/fredericiana/site/_posts/2012-11-27-upshot-osx-screenshot-sharing-with-dropbox.md

 Try UpShot now!
 ---------------
-I compiled UpShot as an OS X app and put a standard .dmg file up on github:
+I compiled UpShot as an OS X app and put a standard .dmg file up on the UpShot website:

 > **[Download UpShot][download]**